Executive summary

 Goal 1 — Safeguard solution health and security

-• Schema-driven response firewall: per-field classification (PUBLIC / INTERNAL / CONFIDENTIAL / RESTRICTED) × user clearance × auth-object gate.
+- Schema-driven response firewall: per-field classification (PUBLIC / INTERNAL / CONFIDENTIAL / RESTRICTED) × user clearance × SAP-validated authority result.
+Display formatting only; never authorisation.

-• PRODUCTION refuses to start with default secrets.
+- PRODUCTION refuses to start with default secrets, refuses to run in

 Goal 2 — Promote equitable access